 Sciatica (pronounced as sigh-at-eh-kah) is not actually a medical diagnosis or a disease, it is a symptom of an underlying condition.
 It describes the symptoms of pain in the lower back as well as one or both legs, including numbness, tingling or weakness, usually at the back of the leg where the sciatic nerve is present.

 A pinched nerve, on the other hand, may result in sciatic pain.
 As the name suggests, a pinched nerve is a nerve that has been compressed or ‘pinched’ at some point along its path.
-The location of the compressed part of the nerve will determine what kind of symptoms result.
+The location of the compressed part of the nerve will determine what kind of symptoms occur.

 Anatomy of the Sciatic Nerve

+The sciatic nerve begins at the level of L3 (or lumbar segment 3) of the spine in the back.
 This is the largest nerve in our body.
-It carries various nerve roots, which start at the spine and branch out in the lower back.
-They then combine to form the sciatic nerve.
-This large nerve begins at the level of L3 (or lumbar segment 3) of the spine in the back.
-This is the largest nerve in our body.
 It carries various nerve roots, which start at the lower back and branch down the back of each leg.
-Various nerve fibers branch out into the leg, innervating the thigh, calf, foot, and toes along the way.
+Various nerve fibres branch out into the leg, innervating the thigh, calf, foot, and toes along the way.

 Causes of Sciatic Pain

 As we already know, sciatica pain is usually caused by an underlying medical condition.
-Some of the common causes of conditions resulting in sciatic nerve pain are as follows:
+Some of the common causes of sciatica or conditions resulting in sciatic nerve pain are as follows:

 - Lumbar herniated disk (bulging of the vertebral disc due to rupture)

 - Bone spur (bony projection)

 - Degenerative disc disease (when the disc degenerates, its structure is beginning to break down and can no longer properly fulfil their role to act as cushions between the vertebrae and support them)

 - Spinal Stenosis in the lumbar region (narrowing of the spinal canal in the lower back, where the spinal cord passes through)

 - Spondylolisthesis (one vertebra slips forward over another one)